33 Swedish Inventions That Made a Big Impact on the World

 Humans have cooled food and drinks in cellars and iceboxes for a long time, but these cooling solutions were large, bulky, and very expensive – meaning out of reach for ordinary folks.

-So when Swedish engineering students Baltzar von Platen and Carl Munters invented the first household-sized and commercially viable absorption refrigerator in 1922, it became a worldwide success.
+The first household-sized, commercially viable absorption refrigerator was invented in the 1920s by Swedish engineering students Baltzar von Platen and Carl Munters at KTH in Stockholm, and it quickly became a worldwide success.

 It quickly found its way into people’s homes for the first time (with Swedish company Electrolux pioneering the industry, sold in the US initially as Dometic).